 Start everyone at the parish with a small item like a rubberband or paper clip.
 Give them one hour to run around door-to-door saying that they are playing a game with their youth group and they are wondering if they can trade their item for something bigger or better.

-When they make a trade, they move on to another house and do it again until their time is up.
+When they make a trade, they move on to an

 A twist on the classic Mafia!
 Make sure you check that one out first so you have at least a small understanding of the rules.